-Checkpoint 4.6: Set Notations
+Checkpoint 4.6: Set Basics

-Make sure that you understand all set notations.
+Make sure that you understand the definition of sets and membership, as well as all set notations.
 Here are some exercises:

-- Write the set that contains all powers of two in every possible notation. - Give the empty set \emptyset in predicate notation. - Can you express every set in every notation?
+• Write the set that contains all powers of two in every possible notation, including predicate notation.